-I came across a client, who did some course online and wanted to start a WordPress agency.
+I came across a client, who did some courses online and wanted to start a WordPress agency.
 Where the arbitrage they were looking was at price difference from online procurement vs offline sales.
-The client starts with splashing his IG and FB profile with him starting the agency getting a new mercedes benz etc. He did get a few wins and we helped him to get those contracts executed via our network partners.
+The client starts with splashing his IG and FB profile with him starting the agency getting a new Mercedes Benz etc. He did get a few wins and we helped him to get those contracts executed via our network partners.
 The course he was taking was wrong.
 He also got into the whole generating leads, but it turned out that leads were not generated but scraped from the internet.
 Our online consultant and Relationship Manager did sound out to the client that the approach was wrong.
-Advice was to focus on serious marketing and sales rather than such splash all over the internet.
+The advice was to focus on serious marketing and sales rather than such splash all over the internet.

 After running out of money he finally stopped his so-called agency and started working on Instagram Agency, managing the accounts for his clients.
 He eventually started to give online live courses without Learning Management System.
 Over a period of time even his IG Management business failed and he was selling IG Account.

-Lesson to be learnt from this is that clients don’t always fall for gimmicks.
+The lesson to be learned from this is that clients don’t always fall for gimmicks.
 Rather focus on a development strategy that will create tangible growth for your agency.
 By realigning your agency processes, you’ll be able to build on your core objectives to turn your WordPress agency into a business that is both sustainable, profitable, and that drives growth.

-Which means whether you like it or not your marketing efforts have to be a lot more steeper.
-You are not only competing with other agencies, but freelancers and even for clients who have burnt their fingers.
+This means whether you like it or not your marketing efforts have to be a lot more steeper.
+You are not only competing with other agencies but freelancers and even for clients who have burnt their fingers.

 Marketing efforts like lead generation should begin as soon as you have started with your agency.
 The right marketing message will need to cut through the chatter – should be able to let your potential clients know as to why they need you vs others and/how their experience with you will be good.
 Remember most of the clients have burnt their fingers.

 Most of the WordPress agencies are living from project to project.
-Which means they will always need a pipeline full of qualified clients at any given point.
+This means they will always need a pipeline full of qualified clients at any given point.

 This is a lesson we need to learn from traditional ads agencies.
-How they transformed their revenues to more retainer based earnings.
-In simple terms, this is something that can’t can’t be applied directly.
+How they transformed their revenues to more retainer-based earnings.
+In simple terms, this is something that can’t be applied directly.
 Primary recurring revenue will be to manage WordPress services charged monthly.
-Also, instead of buying media space for clients, tie up with Hosting companies who provide recurring commission.
-At first recurring commissions seems smaller than one time commission, but over time adds a lot of incremental value and revenue will grow exponentially.
+Also, instead of buying media space for clients, tie up with Hosting companies who provide recurring commissions.
+At first recurring commissions seems smaller than a one-time commission, but over time add a lot of incremental value, and revenue will grow exponentially.

 All agencies will need to maintain a bench.
 This is where agencies can get creative with their bench sizes.
 They can commission in-house projects such as:

-Rather than a team being ideal it will help the agency to create additional revenues – converting expenses into income.
+All businesses have cycles, instead of having your team being idle, it will help the agency to create additional revenues – converting expenses into income.

 When I have my mentoring sessions with freelancers and small businesses who aim to become an agency.
 I always tell them one thing, is to create a process as if you were an agency today.
 Like, have a CRM, Ticketing System, Billing Software etc. in place so that your process can be scaled up as and when you scale up.

 Let me share an experience with you.
-Other day, I was talking to a client of ours, it seems he had given someone a bulk order for turnkey websites.
-Now the confusion was on a silly thing like domain name, client was under the impression that freelancer will be providing the choice of domains and freelancer thought client will.
-After that there was confusion on who will register the domain.
+Just the other day, I was talking to a client of ours, it seems he had given someone a bulk order for turnkey websites.
+Now the confusion was on a silly thing like domain name, client was under the impression that the freelancer will be providing the choice of domains and freelancer thought client will.
+After that, there was confusion on who will register the domain.
 This led to a delay in the project and we hooked up the client with an agency partner within our network.
-Now the freelancer lost a bulk client and client was left with a sour taste about working with freelancers.
+Now the freelancer lost a bulk client and the client was left with a sour taste about working with freelancers.